-The Department of the Interior and U.S. Forest Service share core expectations for arduous duty wildland firefighters which make up the essential functions of arduous duty.
-Due to the expectation of arduous duty wildland firefighters to perform the essential functions safely, in any environment and in a moment's notice, the Department is authorized under 5CFR 339 - Medical Qualification Determinations to require Medical Standards for fire positions considered arduous.
+The Department of the Interior and U.S. Forest Service share core expectations for arduous duty wildland firefighters which make up the Essential Functions of Arduous Duty.
+The Department is authorized under 5CFR 339 - Medical Qualification Determinations to require Medical Standards for fire positions considered arduous.

 Arduous Duty video example - Click Here